poroping/terraform-provider-fortios/website/docs/index.html.markdown

 ## Versioning

-The provider can cover FortiOS 6.0, 6.2, 6.4, 7.0 versions, the configuration of all parameters should be based on the relevant FortiOS version manual.
+This forked provider has been tested against FortiOS 6.4, 7.0 versions, the configuration of all parameters should be based on the relevant FortiOS version manual.